ddnexus/pagy/docs/toolbox/paginators/keyset.md

 value of a column (or the values of multiple column, in case of multi-columns keysets).

-Indeed, that very record could be deleted right after we read it, and our `cutoff-X` will still be the valid truth that we paginated the `set`, up to the "X" value", cutting any further record off the `page`...
+Indeed, that very record could be deleted right after we read it, and our `cutoff-X` will still be the valid truth that we paginated the `set` up to the "X" value, cutting any further record off the `page`...

 ```
                   │ first page (10)  >│ second page (10) >│ rest (9)       >│